ribbon cutting

 Q: This development is unique in how it’s involved residents in the design and planning process from a very early stage.
 Can you talk about how NHT and PHA first approached working with the residents?

+J.T.: By 2012, actual physical structures on the property were also nearing the end of their useful life.
 At the same time, Charlottesville was really growing as a community, partially because of the growth of the University of Virginia.
-Even though the property is near the Amtrak tracks which historically separated the city, it was close to this award-winning, high end pedestrian mall, so there was a real risk being posed by gentrification.
+Even though the property is near the Amtrak tracks, which historically separated the city, it was close to this award-winning, high end pedestrian mall, so there was a real risk being posed by gentrification.
 The city of Charlottesville looked at this site, saw the potential it had, and identified it as an area of redevelopment that they would support.

 Q. Have there been any hurdles you’ve encountered when working with residents so closely?

 J.T.: While it is a meaningful process, it certainly is very time-consuming and requires some odd hours at times.
-It can also be costly because of the architects, the civil engineers, the marketing and branding people–we must spend more time here than on other developments because of the presentation of options along with making sure residents understand what their options are.
+It can also be costly because of the architects, the civil engineers, the marketing and branding people.
+We must spend more time here than on other developments because of the presentation of options along with making sure residents understand what their options are.

 There are going to be moments where you must spend extra time laying it out to residents what these technical situations imply and help them understand what that means for them.
 But when you take a step back from it all, ultimately, that extra time spent isn’t a hurdle when you realize that it’s all going towards outcomes that create a more vibrant and thriving community.